 Pursuant to Art.
 4 no. (7) GDPR “controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.

-Art.
-26 GDPR specifies the joint responsibility in terms of specifying the manner in which those jointly determining the purposes and means of processing shall be responsible (“Joint Controller”).
-Decision-making power concerning purpose and means of processing directly correlates to determining responsibility.
+In situations where two or more controllers “jointly” determine the purposes and means of processing, Art.
+26 GDPR specifies additional requirements that apply (“Joint Controller”).

-In contrast to joint controllers, processors do not have the right to make decisions with regard to the purposes and means of processing, but act for the contractor (controller) with a duty to comply with the controller(s)’ instructions.
+In contrast to controllers, processors do not have the right to make decisions with regard to the purposes and means of processing, but act for the contractor (controller) with a duty to comply with the controller(s)’ instructions.

-Nonetheless, insofar as the processors, as agents acting on behalf of the controller(s), have options to select or design the purpose or means of processing, they will then be considered to be controllers jointly with the contractor and correspondingly have additional obligations.
+Processors can be afforded some discretion in deciding on the means of processor, whereas a determination of the purposes of processing is usually a function reserved to controllers.

 The purpose of processing is an “expected result that is intended or guides planned actions”.
 The means of processing is the “type and manner in which a result or objective is achieved”.

-Processors are distinguished from [joint] controllers based on the following criteria:
+Processors are distinguished from controllers based on the following criteria:

 A person or entity that has no legal or factual influence on the decision concerning the purposes for and manner in which personal data is processed cannot be a controller.